DimasDMM/transportation-network/README.md

 1. Depending on the time, `N` passengers join the network.
 That is, if it is a peak hour, more passengers will join it.
 2. Each passenger is assigned to a station randomly (origin station) depending on the *in-weight* of the station and time.
 3. Each passenger (randomly) goes to a platform in the station depending on the weight of that platform.
 The weight depends on the sum of *in-weights* of the next stations.
-4. Finally, the passengers wait in the platform until a train arrives.
+4. Finally, the passengers waits in the platform until a train arrives.

 The passenger who are in a train:
 1. Leave the network (arrival to destination) depending on the *out-weight* of the station and time.
 2. Stay in the train or change to other platform depending on the weight of the platforms.

-You can see a **short animation of the passengers flow** (some nodes suddenly become blue/gray when a train arrives to the node and takes the passengers waiting for it): [./images/flow-sim.gif](./images/flow-sim.gif)
+You can see a **short animation of the passengers flow** (note that some nodes suddenly become blue/gray when a train arrives to the node and takes the passengers who are waiting for it): [./images/flow-sim.gif](./images/flow-sim.gif)

 ### Infection